iperun/Catalog/README.md

 This Catalog Application provides a list of items within a variety of categories and integrates third party user registration and authentication.
 Authenticated users should have the ability to post, edit, and delete their own items.

+The project is hosted on heroku with data bases stored on heroku postrgres.

 ![Catalog](https://i.gyazo.com/32437e8cd4e189d5420990ecabb2700f.gif "Catalog")

 ### To get started